jprieton/underscores-webpack/README.md

 $ npm install @wordpress/scripts@latest --save-dev
 ```

-Yes, only a package require to be updated.
+Yes, only a package is required to be updated.

 <br>